Colette Whiten

 Colette Whiten (born 1945, Birmingham, England) is a sculptor, and installation and performance artist who lives and works in Toronto, Canada.
-Whiten is a recipient of the Governor General's Medal.
+Whiten is a recipient of the Governor General's Awards in Visual and Media Arts.

 Early life and education

-Colette Whiten was born in Birmingham, England. and graduated from the Ontario College of Art in 1972, and was a recipient of the Governor General's Medal.
+Colette Whiten was born in Birmingham, England. and graduated from the Ontario College of Art in 1972, and was a recipient of the Governor General's Awards in Visual and Media Arts.

 Career

 In contrast to the "Minimalism" of the 1960s and 1970s.
 Whiten's art included elements of performance in her sculptures by emphasizing the body processes involved in her work.
 She built stocks and scaffolding-like structures of wood, concrete blocks, and rope, each of which she designed with a particular male model in mind.
 The scaffolding would then hold the models' bodies in predetermined poses, while a team worked to cast them in plaster.
 In order to cast the bodies, Whiten would first shave the men and coat the body in petroleum jelly.
 The casts were then used to produce fiberglass body parts.

 For her 1972 exhibition at the Ontario College of Art, Whiten exhibited her body-part sculptures, along with the scaffolds that she used to create them, and photographic silkscreens and slide projections that she had taken to document the process of their creation.
 The effect was that the stocks resembled severed limbs, and the scaffolds torture devices.
 Until 1975 the performance of creating the work was often as important as the final cast.

 Although Whiten's work reversed the more common gender roles between artist and model, she denied that her work had a feminist agenda.
 One of her fiberglass pieces is a bust of a man sucking his thumb."

 Whiten's People Sculpture(1983) is a work of self-rusting steel panels with cutouts of figures that commissioned by the Sudbury Chamber of Commerce and stands in a small park at the corner of Brady and Paris streets in downtown Sudbury, Ontario.

-In the mid-1980s, Whiten's work took a new course when she began making small-scale stitched works.
+In the mid-1980s, Whiten's work took a new direction when she began making small-scale stitched works.
 The cross-stitched needlework's imagery was sourced from daily newspapers.
 The first series focussed on the male newsmakers of the world, specifically political leaders, represented in a traditionally female craft.
 The second series of needlepoint works again used images from media as sources, but of women.
 The women represented by the media are typically in groups, either mourning or protesting.